Seven-year-old boy dies after house explosion in Newcastle

 Six people were taken to hospital after the incident on a residential street in the early hours of Wednesday morning.

-Superintendent Darren Adams of Northumbria Police said the young boy had died at the scene, and six people had been taken to hospital, with a number of others evacuated from their homes.
+Superintendent Darren Adams of Northumbria Police said the boy had died at the scene, and six people had been taken to hospital “with varying injuries”, with a number of others evacuated from their homes.

 Speaking to reporters at the scene, Superintendent Adams said it had been a “truly devastating outcome”.